 \subsection{Preliminaries on Datalog Queries}

 We include definitions and known results about Datalog.
 A \textit{Datalog query} (a.k.a.
-Datalog program) is a finite set of Datalog rules, where a \textit{rule} is a CQ whose predicates in the body could either refer to a base relation ( \textit{extensional} database predicates, \textit{EDBs}), or to a head of a rule in the query ( \textit{intensional} database predicates, \textit{IDBs}).
+Datalog program) is a finite set of Datalog rules, where a \textit{rule} is a CQ whose predicates in the body could either refer to a base relation (\textit{extensional} database predicates, \textit{EDBs}), or to a head of a rule in the query (\textit{intensional} database predicates, \textit{IDBs}).
 Furthermore, there is a designated predicate, which is called \textit{query predicate}, and returns the result of the query.
 The atom whose predicate is an EDB (resp.
 IDB) is called \textit{base atom} (resp. \textit{derived atom}).
-A Datalog query is called \textit{monadic} if all the IDBs are unary.